 The following are typical causes of tanker truck rollover accidents:

 Rollovers frequently happen because of a simple mistake that drivers of all experience levels can make.
 In fact, about 78 percent of rollovers happen by a mistake that a driver could have prevented.
 It only takes a moment of negligence to cause an accident that has a lifetime of repercussions.
 For 90 percent of rollover accidents, a driver has had a previous history of rollovers.
 Finally, about one out of every five rollovers is caused by a driver not paying attention to the road.

 The FMCSA has also found that poor vehicle maintenance leads to rollovers.
 For example, the agency found that about 54 percent of rollover accidents involve trucks with inadequately installed or maintained brakes.

 Size & Weight of Loads

 Call (888) 493-1629 today to speak with a team member at our Houston office.
-We’re ready to stand up for your rights and interests.
+We’re ready to stand up for your rights.